neonbadger/DestinationUnknown/README.md

 The background map is composed of a Mapbox (built on Leaflet) map with custom markers and popups, custom CSS, Bootstrap, and jQuery.
 The theme of the map is a customized [picture book atlas](https://github.com/mapbox/mapbox-studio-picture-book.tm2) designed in Mapbox Studio.

 The map has a transparent nav bar overlay on top, displaying the user's phone number, current location, and a link to view the user's stats.
-The map shows two custom-made markers: one for the user with a popup window greeting the user and indicating the user's current location, and the other for the mystery destination with a popup window containing the selected business information
+The map shows two custom-made markers: one for the user with a popup window greeting the user and indicating the user's current location, and the other for the mystery destination with a popup window containing the selected business information.

 The user has the option of returning to the previous search page, or requesting Uber to Destination Unknown.